Earwax build-up and removal | Pī taringa

 Clinical guidelines

-• Clinicians should explain proper ear hygiene to prevent cerumen impaction when patients have an accumulation of cerumen.
+• Explain proper ear hygiene to prevent cerumen impaction when patients have an accumulation of cerumen.

-• Clinicians should diagnose cerumen impaction when an accumulation of cerumen, as seen on otoscopy, is associated with symptoms, prevents needed assessment of the ear, or both.
+• Diagnose cerumen impaction when an accumulation of cerumen, as seen on otoscopy, is associated with symptoms, prevents needed assessment of the ear, or both.

-• Clinicians should assess the patient with cerumen impaction by history and/or physical examination for factors that modify management, such as ≥1 of the following: anticoagulant therapy, immunocompromised state, diabetes mellitus, prior radiation therapy to the head and neck, ear canal stenosis, exostoses, and nonintact tympanic membrane.
+• Assess the patient with cerumen impaction by history and/or physical examination for factors that modify management, such as ≥1 of the following: anticoagulant therapy, immunocompromised state, diabetes mellitus, prior radiation therapy to the head and neck, ear canal stenosis, exostoses, and nonintact tympanic membrane.

-• Clinicians should not routinely treat cerumen in patients who are asymptomatic and whose ears can be adequately examined.
+• Don't routinely treat cerumen in patients who are asymptomatic and whose ears can be adequately examined.

-• Clinicians should identify patients with obstructing cerumen in the ear canal who may not be able to express symptoms (young children and cognitively impaired children and adults), and they should promptly evaluate the need for intervention.
+• Identify patients with obstructing cerumen in the ear canal who may not be able to express symptoms (young children and cognitively impaired children and adults), and they should promptly evaluate the need for intervention.

-• Clinicians should treat, or refer to a clinician who can treat, the patient with cerumen impaction with an appropriate intervention, which may include ≥1 of the following: cerumenolytic agents, irrigation, or manual removal requiring instrumentation.
+• Treat, or refer to a clinician who can treat, the patient with cerumen impaction with an appropriate intervention, which may include ≥1 of the following: cerumenolytic agents, irrigation, or manual removal requiring instrumentation.

-• Clinicians should assess patients at the conclusion of in-office treatment of cerumen impaction and document the resolution of impaction.
-If the impaction is not resolved, the clinician should use additional treatment.
-If full or partial symptoms persist despite resolution of impaction, the clinician should evaluate the patient for alternative diagnoses.
+• If symptoms persist despite resolution of impaction, the clinician should evaluate the patient for alternative diagnoses.

-• Finally, if initial management is unsuccessful, clinicians should refer patients with persistent cerumen impaction to clinicians who have specialised equipment and training to clean and evaluate ear canals and tympanic membranes.
+• If initial management is unsuccessful, refer to clinicians who have specialised equipment and training to clean and evaluate ear canals and tympanic membranes.

 Need help now?